Browse Deployment & Clients

 -

-From the profile, click New Key.
+Open the profile’s Install tab and click New Install Key.

 -